 The extreme moral diversity of men convicted of violence against their partners: Four profiles based on the five moral foundations

 The topics of morality and violence are generally related since moral convictions provide motivational foundations for violent acts, which are always strongly considered as immoral (Baumeister, 1996; Hirschberger & Pyszczynski, 2012; Skitka, 2010).
 Recently, the moral foundation theory (MFT) has provided an explanatory framework for understanding the meaning of many violent acts in the American culture war (capital punishment, the use of torture, abortion, etc.) (Koleva, Graham, Iyer, Ditto, & Haidt, 2012), and even the irreconcilable fights between the contenders: Liberals and Conservatives.
 In this respect, Liberals create a morality by relying primarily on the care and fairness foundations, and support abortion, whereas Conservatives use all five moral foundations, including ingroup, authority and purity, and support the death penalty (Graham, Haidt, & Nosek, 2009; Haidt, Graham, & Joseph, 2009).
 As a result, we have different moral profiles supporting different violent acts.
 In this paper, we argue that the MFT can also be applied to intimate partner violence (IPV) because at least three out of its five moral foundations are present in any kind of violence against women: Harm, (un)fairness and authority.
-In order to gain evidence for this novel hypothesis, this study examines whether there are consistent profiles based on the five moral foundations in men convicted of intimate partner violence(IPV); The Moral Foundation Theory and Violence Against the Partner
+In order to gain evidence for this novel hypothesis, this study examines whether there are consistent profiles based on the five moral foundations in men convicted of intimate partner violence(IPV); “and whether theses moral profiles are differently related to variables related to the current psychological treatments (self-deception, moral self-concept and sexist attitudes).

+The Moral Foundation Theory and Violence Against the Partner